docker-hy/docker-hy.github.io/docs/faq.md

 ---
-path: "/faq"
+sidebar_position: 3
-title: "Frequently asked questions"
+title: "Frequently Asked Questions"
-hidden: false
-information_page: true
-sidebar_priority: 3000
-separator_after: "DevOps with Docker"
 ---

-<table-of-contents></table-of-contents>

 ## How do I sign up for the course?